Representational Theories of Consciousness

 Trees.
 In Peacocke’s leading example, your experience represents two (actual) trees, at different distances from you but as being of the same physical height and other dimensions; “[y]et there is also some sense in which the nearest tree occupies more of your visual field than the more distant tree” (p.
 12).
 That sense is a qualitative sense, and Peacocke maintains that the qualitative difference is unmatched by any representational difference.

 Tye (1995) and others have rejoined that there are after all identifiable representational differences constituting the qualitative differences in the trees example.
 Tye points to the fact that one of the trees subtends a larger visual angle from the subject’s point of view, and he argues that this fact is itself (nonconceptually) represented by the visual experience.
 Lycan contends that perceptual representation is layered, and vision in particular represents physical objects such as trees by representing items called “shapes,” most of which are nonactual; in the trees case differing shapes are represented.
+Much more promisingly, Schellenberg (2008) appeals to “situation-dependent” properties of external objects, by perceiving which we also perceive the high-level properties of the same objects.
 Byrne (2001) merely observes that one of the trees is represented as being farther from the subject than the other.

 Peacocke’s second and third examples concern, respectively, binocular vision and the Necker reversible-cube illusion.
 On the former, see Tye (1992) and Lycan (1996).
 The latter has given rise to a distinctive recent literature.